ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/story_ads_best_practices.md

 Ensure the size of your HLS segments are typically no more than 10 seconds in duration.

 ## Animation
-If you wish to include animation in your story, there are a few things to be aware of.
-The concept of what is "visible" in an amp-story can be more complicated than other formats.
+Animations have a few caveats in stories, such as the concept of what is "visible".
 For instance, in our "3 panel" desktop view your creative may be visible on the page but not yet the center focus.
 This can be problematic if the desired effect is to start animations when a page becomes the main focal point.

 To help with this, AMP will add a special attribute `amp-story-visible` to your creative's body when it is the focal point in all serving contexts.
 It is recommended to fire you animations based on this signal.